Glen A. Larson: Criticism

 Despite his success, much criticism has been aimed at Larson for his perceived general lack of originality as many of his television series are seen as small screen "knock-offs" of feature films.
-Harlan Ellison once referred to him as "Glen Larceny" for the notorious similarities between Larson's shows and cinema blockbusters.
+Harlan Ellison once referred to him as "Glen Larceny" for the similarities between Larson's shows and cinema blockbusters.

-In his autobiography, The Garner Files, James Garner stated that Larson stole a number of plots of The Rockford Files (which Garner's production company co-produced), then used them for his own shows, simply changing the dialogue minimally and using different character names.
-Garner's group complained to the Writer's Guild; Larson was fined, and an episode of Larson's series Switch called "Death by Resurrection" had the writing credits revised to give sole credit to the writers of the original Rockford Files episode "This Case Is Closed", as it was very clearly the basis of the Switch episode.
-Nevertheless, Garner felt that the fine had taught Larson nothing when he persisted in plagiarism and later copied the theme music from The Rockford Files for one of his shows.
+In his autobiography, The Garner Files, James Garner claimed that Larson stole a number of plots of The Rockford Files (which Garner's production company co-produced), then used them for his own shows, simply changing the dialogue minimally and using different character names.
+Garner's group complained to the Writer's Guild; Larson was fined, and an episode of Larson's series Switch, "Death by Resurrection", had the writing credits revised to give sole credit to the writers of the Rockford Files episode "This Case Is Closed", as it was the basis of the Switch episode.
+Nevertheless, Garner felt that the fine had taught Larson nothing when he persisted, including copying the theme music from The Rockford Files for one of his shows.
 Garner stated that when Larson subsequently showed up on the Rockford set, he put his arm around Garner and said: "I hope there are no hard feelings, Jim."
-After Larson ignored a warning by Garner to take his arm off him, Garner claims that he punched Larson so hard that Larson "flew across the curb, into a motor home, and out the other side."
-TV/Movie/Celebrity expert Thomas "Duke" Miller stated that he had once asked Garner if he would work with Larsen on any other TV show and that Garner replied, "Only IF we need a dead body."
+After Larson ignored a warning by Garner to take his arm off him, Garner claimed to have punched Larson so hard that Larson "flew across the curb, into a motor home, and out the other side."

 Lawsuit against Universal Studios

 In July 2011, Larson began a lawsuit against Universal Studios, alleging a decades-long fraud and claimed the studio had not paid him a share of the profits owed from the television shows he produced while working with them.
 Larson's involvement with Universal had begun in the 1970s, and his contractual agreement had secured him net profits from the revenues generated by the shows he worked on as a producer, including The Six Million Dollar Man, Quincy, M.E., Battlestar Galactica, Buck Rogers in the 25th Century, Magnum, P.I. and Knight Rider.
-The dispute was settled four years later in December 2015.
+The dispute was settled in 2015.

 This was not the first legal wrangle Larson had with the studio, as there had previously been a disagreement over ownership of rights to the Battlestar Galactica franchise.
 It was ultimately determined that Larson no longer owned the television rights to the property, but retained feature film rights.

 Death

-Larson died on November 14, 2014 in UCLA Medical Center, Santa Monica, California, from esophageal cancer, aged 77 and was survived by his wife Jeannie and nine children.
+Larson died on November 14, 2014, in UCLA Medical Center, Santa Monica, California, from esophageal cancer, aged 77 and was survived by his wife Jeannie and nine children.
 He is buried at Rose Hill Burial Park (Oklahoma City, Oklahoma).